Objective Priors in the Empirical Bayes Framework: Inconsistency of Empirical Bayes Methods

 \subsection{Invariance under Transformations}

-Invariance under transformations guarantees consistency of the resulting probability density estimate and follows the following principle: If two statisticians use equivalent models to explain equivalent data their results must be consistent, or, as Shore and Johnson \cite{shore1980axiomatic} put it, \begin{quote} ``[\ldots] reasonable methods of inductive inference should lead to consistent results when there are different ways of taking the same information into account (for example, in different coordinate systems).'' \end{quote} Let us start with the definition:
+Invariance under transformations guarantees consistency of the resulting probability density estimate and follows the following principle: If two statisticians use equivalent models to explain equivalent data their results must be consistent, or, as \citet{shore1980axiomatic} put it, \begin{quote} ``[\ldots] reasonable methods of inductive inference should lead to consistent results when there are different ways of taking the same information into account (for example, in different coordinate systems).'' \end{quote} Let us start with the definition: \begin{definition} Let $\data=(\meas_1,\dots,\meas_M)$ be data generated by the hierarchical model described in \Cref{section:Setup} with $\model = \{ p(\meas|\param),\, \meas\in\meassp,\, \param\in\parsp\subseteq\R^d\}$.
+Further, let $F = F[\model,\data]$ be a function operating on probability densities in $\R^d$. \begin{enumerate}[label=(\roman*)] \item We call $F$ \emph{invariant under transformations of the parameter $\param$} or \emph{invariant under reparamet-rization}, if $F[\model,\data](\parden) = F[\model_\varphi,\data](\varphi_\ast \parden)$ for any diffeomorphism $\varphi\colon \parsp\to\tilde \parsp,\, \param\mapsto\tilde \param$, where the transformed model $\model_\varphi$ is defined by